by Rob Stanley

 - activities which were once ‘rest-oriented’ only (lazing on the couch, living schedule-free, drinking alcohol, etc) have the potential to become daily occurrences.

-The reward system and pandemic living
+The reward system and less busy times of life

 - our dopamine production (the neural flow associated with setting goals and achieving them) gets thrown out of whack